Duckle29/ansible-thelounge/defaults/defaults.md

   prefetch:
     enabled: false

-    # prefetch storage has been set to true, to prioritise client privacy
+    # prefetch storage has been set to true to prioritise client privacy
     # over vps storage space.
-Worst case,
-    # assuming only links to prefeched content is posted, this will consume 20 GiB
+    # Worst case, assuming only links to prefeched content is posted,
+    # this will consume 20 GiB per channel with 10000 max history
     storage: true
     max_size: 2048
   upload: